AhmedYasser06/AI-Teaching-Assistant/README.md

-# AI Teaching Assistant
+# CourseTA

-An Agentic AI-powered teaching assistant that helps educators process educational content, generate questions, create summaries, and build Q&A systems.
+CourseTA is an Agentic AI-powered teaching assistant that helps educators process educational content, generate questions, create summaries, and build Q&A systems.

 ## Features